Archive-42/blog-2.0-vanilla-html/temp/bgoonz-blog.netlify.app/docs/react/react-in-depth/index.md

 Earlier you learned about the browerslist setting in the package.json file and now adjusting these targets affect how your code will be transpiled:

 The production list specifies the browsers to target when creating a production build and the development list specifics the browsers to target when running the application using npm start.
-Currently, you're targeting relatively recent versions of the major browsers when creating a development build.
+Currently, you’re targeting relatively recent versions of the major browsers when creating a development build.
 Targeting older browser versions results in your code being transpiled to an older version of JavaScript.

 To experiment with this configuration option, let’s add a class component to the project.
 Add a new folder named class-component to the src folder.
 Within that folder, add a file named ClassComponent.js containing the following code:

 Don’t forget to update your App component to render the new component:

 Now run your application using npm start.
-Open your browser's developer tools and view the "Sources" for the current page.
+Open your browser’s developer tools and view the “Sources” for the current page.
 Expand the localhost:3000 &gt; static &gt; js node on the left and select the main.chunk.js file.
-Press CMD+F on macOS or CTRL+F on Windows to search the file for "Class Component".
-Here's what the transpiled code looks like for the ClassComponent class:
+Press CMD+F on macOS or CTRL+F on Windows to search the file for “Class Component”.
+Here’s what the transpiled code looks like for the ClassComponent class:

 > *Have you wondered yet why you need to use the developer tools to view the bundles generated by Create React App?
-Remember that when you run npm start, Create React App builds your application using \_\[*webpack-dev-server*\](<https://webpack.js.org/configuration/dev-server/>)*.
-To keep things as performant as possible, the bundles generated by *\[*webpack-dev-server*\](<https://webpack.js.org/configuration/dev-server/>)* are stored in memory instead of writing them to the file system.\_
+Remember that when you run npm start, Create React App builds your application using \_\[*webpack-dev-server*\](<a href="https://webpack.js.org/configuration/dev-server/" class="uri">https://webpack.js.org/configuration/dev-server/</a>)*.
+To keep things as performant as possible, the bundles generated by *\[*webpack-dev-server*\](<a href="https://webpack.js.org/configuration/dev-server/" class="uri">https://webpack.js.org/configuration/dev-server/</a>)* are stored in memory instead of writing them to the file system.\_

 The JSX in the component’s render method has been converted to JavaScript but the ClassComponent ES2015 class is left alone.
-This makes sense though as JSX isn't natively supported by any browser while ES2015 classes have been natively supported by browsers for awhile now.
+This makes sense though as JSX isn’t natively supported by any browser while ES2015 classes have been natively supported by browsers for awhile now.

 But what if you need to target a version of a browser that doesn’t support ES2015 classes?
 You can use the [“Can I use…”](https://caniuse.com/#feat=es6-class) website to see when browsers started supporting ES2105 (or ES6) classes.
 Starting with version 49, Chrome natively supported classes.
 But imagine that you need to support Chrome going back to version 30, a version of Chrome that doesn’t support classes.